SLNicholas/WGBSWorkflow/README.md

 ## Overview

 **WGBSWorkflow** provides a comprehensive pipeline for handling WGBS data, including read trimming, alignment, and SNP calling.
-This package is tailored for researchers in epigenetics and genomics, offering a seamless workflow for processing WGBS data and generating high-quality results.
+This package is tailored for researchers in epigenetics and genomics, offering a workflow for processing WGBS data and generating high-quality results.

 **WGBSWorkflow** provides an integrated solution for processing WGBS data.
 The package includes functions to: